Joseph Eisele: Murders

 On June 5, 1867, Eisele went to a saloon on Market Street he often frequented, which was run by a fellow German emigre named Joseph Lillenthal.
 After assuring that they were alone, he grabbed a hatchet and started hitting Lillenthal, fracturing and severing parts of his skull.
 After killing him, Eisele proceeded to slash the dead man's throat, severing the arteries, before finally chopping up his spinal column.
 He then rummaged through the saloon, stealing any cash that he could find, with which he later paid off some of his debts.
 In the meantime, when Lillenthal's body was discovered, the sheer brutality of it sent the city into a panic, with an innocent black man named Taylor being falsely imprisoned for the crime, but eventually released due to lack of evidence.

 Unable to find work, and again in need of money, Eisele soon contacted another German merchant, Aloys Ulrich, offering him a lucrative business opportunity in Wheeling.
 In the early morning of June 29, after reaching a stone culvert along the Hempfield Railroad, Eisele pulled out his hatchet and started viciously hacking at his companion, decapitating him in the process.
 After rifling through Ulrich's pockets, he stole $75 and a watch, left the crime scene and went to the Pemberton House to pawn off the watch, but keeping the chain that came with it.
 Ulrich's body was found several days after the murder, but due to decomposition, coroners were unable to identify the deceased or the exact murder weapon used in the killing.
 Nevertheless, after finding a case of saddler's needles and a ticket for the steamer Express, authorities narrowed down the decedent's possible identities to two men: basket-weaver John Andrews, who had vanished from Wheeling two weeks prior, or the German merchant Aloys Ulrich.
 In the end, it was deduced that it was indeed Ulrich, as a postage stamp and a note written from his brother Klemenz inside his pockets.

+Serial killer Thomas D. Carr later claimed to have met Eisele and been an accomplice to the murder of Aloys Ulrich.

 For the next six months, Eisele is not known to have committed any further violent crimes.
 That changed on December 6, when, after amassing debts to a Dr. Koch, who had treated him, he wanted to find a new victim.
 Thusly, he befriended Rudolph Tsutor, a Hungarian horse trader who had just recently sold a horse to a man in Parkersburg.
 After allowing his new friend to visit his rented apartment near the railroad depot, Eisele took out his hatchet and hit Tsutor on the back of the head, killing him in one blow.
 Eisele then took a cotton glove and shoved in the victim's mouth, before proceeding to crush Tsutor's temple and then slash his throat from ear to ear, severing several major blood vessels in the process.
 After assuring he was dead, he stole $75 from Tsutor and went to pay off his debts.